clayne/SSEModdingGuide/README.md

 ### Mod Priority/Load Order

-The load order determines which mods take precedent when loading the game.
-Mods that edit similar elements in the game will typically share the same files which will end up overwriting eachother depending on the load order.
+The load order determines which mods will take precedent when loading the game.
+Mods that edit similar elements in the game will typically share the same files which will end up overwriting each other depending on the load order.
 In other words, mods that are loaded later will overwrite mods that are loaded earlier.

 The image below is an example of a load order consisting of three mods interacting with one another.